princejeengar/princejeengar/README.md

 -  I’m currently learning **JavaScript**, **React**, and modern full-stack development.
 -  Completed **3 internships** in Java Backend and Full Stack Development
 -  I love collaborating on scalable backend systems and business-oriented products.
--  Ask me about **Java, Spring Boot, APIs, React, Git, and system design**
+-  Ask me about **Java, Spring Boot, APIs, Agile, Git, and system design**
 -  Always ready to take on challenges & learn by building.
+-  Familiar with both **Relational and Not Relational Databases.**
 -  A blend of **tech execution + business thinking** to build efficient systems.
 -  Strong team player, fast learner, responsible & a proactive leader.